ibnishak/blog/content/post/anki-notes-on-what-could-have-been.md

 - APIs for addon development.
 - Scheduling algorithms that can be configured and even completely replaced.
   - In order to be completely replacable, scheduling algorithms should have no side effect other than returning next due date and ease factor.
+- History of each card should have implications on its own future intervals, as well as the intervals of other cards in deck which goes through similar history.
+Else we are making the same mistake over several cards.
+Interval after a review should therefore depend on 4 factors - History of card, Intervals of other cards who have been in similar situations during review, deck (to factor in difficulty of material), card type (to factor in technique used for studies).
 - Templating engines for creating models.
 - One or more folders can be served statically for viewing related informations.
 - For ease of doing backups, a 1 level folder structure could be implemented.
 Even that could be theoretically configured.